apache/ratis/ratis-examples/README.md

 The repository can be complied using `mvn clean package -DskipTests` under the project root directory;
 see also [BUILDING.md](../BUILDING.md).

-All the scripts for running the examples are located in the [ratis-examples/src/main/bin](src/main/bin) directory;
+For the Example 1 and 2, All the scripts for running the examples are located in the [ratis-examples/src/main/bin](src/main/bin) directory;
 see below for the usage.

+Example 3 does not contain any script to run it refer to [Example 3 run section](#run-counter-server-and-client).

 ## Example 1: FileStore